PierrunoYT/claude-3-artifacts/README.md

 These guidelines ensure that your component will work correctly in the rendering area.
 # Sonnet Web UI

-Sonnet Web UI is a React-based web application that provides an interface for interacting with the Claude 3 Sonnet AI model via the OpenRouter API.
-It features a split-screen layout with a chat interface on the left and a React component rendering area on the right.
+Sonnet Web UI is a React-based application that provides an interactive interface for the Claude 3 Sonnet AI model using the OpenRouter API.
+It features a split-screen layout with a chat interface and a real-time React component rendering area.

 ## Features

 - Chat interface for Claude 3 Sonnet AI
-- Real-time React component rendering with automatic updates
+- Real-time React component rendering
 - Dark mode toggle
-- Syntax highlighting for code blocks in chat
+- Syntax highlighting for code blocks
-- Responsive design using Tailwind CSS
+- Responsive design with Tailwind CSS
-- Enhanced error handling and user-friendly error messages
+- Enhanced error handling and validation
-- Improved React code validation and error reporting

-## Getting Started
+## Quick Start

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Run `npm install`
-3. Create a `.env` file in the root directory and add your OpenRouter API key:
+3. Create a `.env` file and add your OpenRouter API key:
    ```
    REACT_APP_OPENROUTER_API_KEY=your_api_key_here
    ```
-4. For development:
-   - Run `npm run dev` to start the React development server on port 3000
-5. For production or to test the full stack application:
+4. Development: `npm run dev` (port 3000)
-   - Build the project with `npm run build`
+5. Production: `npm run build` then `npm start` (port 3001)
-   - Start the server with `npm start`
-   - Open [http://localhost:3001](http://localhost:3001) in your browser

-## Technologies Used
+## Technologies

 - React
 - Express